 - This seems to be a recurring theme in the Fire Emblem series in general, both played straight and subverted:

 - Fire Emblem: Shadow Dragon and the Blade of Light has the Dolhr Empire formed explicitly to oppress the human race for wronging the Manaketes in the past.
 Gotoh had lost all faith in humanity because of this until he met Marth.

 - Digging a little deeper in Shadow Dragon and Fire Emblem: Genealogy of the Holy War's backstories had Dragons ruling the world before weakening while the humans became stronger, eventually resulting in dragons being overran by humans courtesy of Naga.

 - This shows up a couple of ways in Fire Emblem Elibe.
 In Sword of Seals, dragons and manaketes were driven out a millenium ago in a brutal war known as "The Scouring" and ally with the game's human Big Bad, who decided that humanity should be wiped out because his dad kept trying to kill him.
 The second (prequel) game, Blazing Sword, reveals in its prologue that humans were the ones who began The Scouring and does not take an approving tone; Eliwood remarks on and acknowledges at the end of the game that it was wrong for the humans to try to take the continent for themselves.

-- Fire Emblem Sacred Stones had the Five Heroes of Magvel take all of the credit for sealing away Fomortiis and omit Morva from their exploits of saving the world, and the Manaketes of Darkling Woods who do know the truth are rightfully pissed.
+- Fire Emblem Sacred Stones had the Five Heroes of Magvel take all of the credit for sealing away Fomortiis and omit Morva from their exploits of saving the world, and the humans of Darkling Woods who do know the truth are rightfully pissed.
 The heroes apologize for their short-sightedness and promise to change this.
 Ironically Morva himself is more interested in guarding the Demon King.